Trajectory-aware Shifted State Space Models for Online Video Super-Resolution: Introduction

-To mitigate these limitations, recent online VSR methods have adopted more efficient temporal alignment modules, such as lightweight optical flow networks~\cite{sajjadi2018frame,xiao2023online}, deformable attention mechanisms~\cite{fuoli2023fast,yang2023flow}, and temporal motion propagation modules~\cite{zhang2024tmp}.
+To mitigate these limitations, recent online VSR methods have adopted more efficient temporal alignment modules, such as lightweight optical flow networks~\citep{sajjadi2018frame,xiao2023online}, deformable attention mechanisms~\citep{fuoli2023fast,yang2023flow}, and temporal motion propagation modules~\citep{zhang2024tmp}.
+For example, CKBG~\citep{xiao2023online} utilized a lightweight optical flow network to estimate motion between frames and perform motion compensation.
+DAP~\citep{fuoli2023fast} designed a deformable attention pyramid module to dynamically focus on the most salient locations between frames and progressive refine the offsets to improve temporal alignment performance.
+FDAN~\citep{yang2023flow} proposed a flow-guided deformable attention propagation module that introduces the optical flow to guide the offset generation to efficiently exploit the temporal information between frames.
 Despite their efficiency, these methods predominantly use short-term temporal information based on convolutional neural networks (CNN) — typically from a single previous frame, which restricts their ability to further enhance reconstruction quality.
 While incorporating long-term temporal alignment can improve performance, it often introduces significant computational overhead, resulting in challenges for real-time or resource-constrained applications.
+Therefore, it is valuable to develop the efficient long-range models for online VSR applications.